ConnallM/MREN-203/README.md

 Repo for all code developed in MREN 203 Mechatronics and Robotics Design II.
 Code used is for a mobile robot based on a LynxMotion rover, with an Arduino Uno Wifi Rev2 and Raspberry Pi 4 with Ubuntu 20.04 and ROS Noetic.
+ROS packages being used include joy, teleop_twist, rosserial, rplidar, and hector_slam.